allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ### Requirements

-- Migrator must be able to migrate databases from older versions of MongoDB to newer ones,
+- Migrator must be able to migrate databases from older MongoDB versions to newer ones,
 - Migrator must be able to migrate replicasets and sharded clusters,
 - Migrator must copy indexes from source database to destination database,
 - Migrator must be able to handle more than 10k writes per second,